 But fighting is exhausting.
 It may keep me safe, but it stresses me out.
 Sometimes I feel like learning to trust other people is harder than learning to trust God.
 It makes trusting God easy all of a sudden.
 Okay, maybe not easy, but easier, given the nature of who I am trusting.
 God is trustworthy and faithful and He has good intentions for me, so I will definitely trust him.
 But other people?
 Who knows what their intentions are?
 How can I trust them with even just a small piece of my heart when they can easily crush it?

 I honestly have no easy answer to this, because like I said, I’m still trying to learn it.
 There are days when I feel so ready to trust another person and I actually really do so, but then some things change — there’s a subtle shift somewhere — and I pack up and go again.
 Sometimes it feels like it’s one step forward and two steps back.
-Sometimes, it feels like I actually got it and I can hopefully move on to the next lesson,3 and then I get hurt and I crawl back into my hole.
+Sometimes, it feels like I actually got it and I can hopefully move on to the next lesson, ((I imagine God laughing at me whenever I think this, and then He puts a hand on my shoulder and says, “Not quite yet, my daughter.”)) and then I get hurt and I crawl back into my hole.

 But I have to have courage.
 If I am to have a brave heart, if I am to be wholehearted, I have to learn how to trust people.
 To be seen and known, just as I am.